May Minamahal (film)

 May Minamahal (English: 'Loving Someone') is a 1993 Filipino romantic comedy-drama film written and directed by Jose Javier Reyes.
-It was the first romantic drama film produced by Star Cinema, and its third film overall.
-Its rough translation in English is "Loving Someone".
-This is the first film where Aga Muhlach and Aiko Melendez were first paired up in a lead role.
+It is the first romantic drama film produced by Star Cinema, and its third film overall.
+Starring Aga Muhlach and Aiko Melendez in their first film together in leading roles, the film revolves around the romance between a young man who is the only son of an all-female family and a young girl who is the only daughter of an all-male family.
+It also stars Boots Anson-Roa, Ronaldo Valdez, Claudine Barretto, Agot Isidro, Nikka Valencia, John Estrada, Aljon Jimenez, and Ogie Diaz.

-The film was co-produced by Regal Films and also re-released on home video releases by Regal Home Video in 1994 and 2002, internationally.
+Produced and distributed by Star Cinema, the film was theatrically released on December 25, 1993, as one of the entries for the 19th Metro Manila Film Festival, where it won nine awards out of 19 nominations including Best Director, Best Actor, Best Supporting Actor, and Best Screenplay.
+The film became a box office hit and received acclaim from critics and various award-giving organizations.

 In 2007, it was adapted into a television series of the same name by ABS-CBN as the third installment of Sineserye Presents.
 In 2018, the film was digitally restored and remastered in 4K high definition by ABS-CBN Film Restoration and L'Immagine Ritrovata.
 It was released on February 21, 2018, on cinema and December 1, 2019, on free-to-air television through the Restored Classics banner of ABS-CBN's Sunday late-night special presentation block Sunday's Best.